What happens if I need a vet when you are closed?

 If you need veterinary assistance when we are closed, please telephone 01604 712070, where a recorded message will give you the Abington Park Vets emergency service number.
 This number will then enable you to contact Abington Park Vets, who provide the out-of-hours emergency service.

 Abington Park Vets are situated at:

 427 Wellingborough Road

 How long do I need to give for repeat prescription requests?

-Please allow a minimum of 48 hours for all repeat prescriptions (two working days).
+Please allow a minimum of 4 working days for all repeat prescriptions (two working days).
 To order repeat prescriptions, you can call us and press option 2 to leave the details in a message.
 This option is preferred to leave our phone lines open for emergency calls.
 If you do want to talk to us to order your prescription, we would be grateful if you could please call us between 11:00am and 1:00pm (on week days only).
-Please keep in mind that our orders are delivered after 3:00pm daily, we do not have deliveries on Saturdays.
+Please keep in mind that our orders are only twice a week and delivered on Tuesdays and Fridays around midday.

 - You may obtain prescription only medication (POM-Vs) from your veterinary surgeon or ask for a prescription and obtain these medications from another veterinary surgeon or pharmacy.
 The standard charge for a written prescription is £14.84.
 This charge is for one medication per prescription.

 - Your veterinary surgeon may prescribe POM-Vs only for animals under their care.